Multi-sensor Weather Forecast Competition

 We are hosting 2 incremental competitions:

-- Stage 1 (April 1 – June 30): Selected papers will be invited to present their work in the 1st Workshop on Complex Data Challenges in Earth Observation @ CIKM.
+- Stage 1 (April 1 – June 30, finished): Selected papers will be invited to present their work in the 1st Workshop on Complex Data Challenges in Earth Observation @ CIKM.

 - IEEE Big Data Cup (July 1 – October 27): Selected papers will be invited to present their work in a special session devoted to the challenge @ IEEE Big Data.
 While the data for the IEEE Big Data Cup is not available yet, we recommend participants getting familiar with the data by downloading the subset of regions provided for the Stage 1 competition and submitting predictions to its leaderboard.